erdmarin/sa-portfolio/README.md

 **ECS over EKS**

 - ECS does not provide the Kubernetes API surface — no Helm charts, no custom operators, no multi-cluster federation.
-Teams already invested in Kubernetes tooling would face friction.

 EKS adds significant operational complexity: control plane management, node group upgrades, networking add-ons (CNI, CoreDNS), and a steeper learning curve.
 For a SaaS web application that does not require Kubernetes-native features, ECS provides 90% of the capability at a fraction of the operational overhead.
 EKS is the right evolution if the workload grows to dozens of microservices with complex inter-service dependencies.

 **Fargate over EC2 launch type**

-- Fargate tasks have a higher per-vCPU/hour cost than equivalent EC2 instances.
-Fargate also does not support all EC2 features (e.g., GPU workloads, privileged containers, custom AMIs).
+- Fargate has a higher per-vCPU/hour cost than equivalent EC2 instances; does not support GPU workloads or privileged containers

 EC2 launch type requires managing EC2 instances: patching, capacity planning, cluster scaling, and potential bin-packing inefficiency.
 Fargate eliminates all of this — ECS manages placement, the underlying host is never visible, and billing is per-task-second.
 For a web application without GPU or privileged container requirements, Fargate is the correct default.